Tic-Tac-Toe on an Affine Plane of order 4: Abstract

 \section{Abstract}

-The game of \textsc{tic-tac-toe} is well known.
-In particular, in its classic version it is famous for being unwinnable by either player.
+The game of \ttt{Tic-Tac-Toe} is well known.
+In particular, in its classic version it is famous for neither player having a winning strategy.
 While classically it is played on a grid, it is natural to consider the effect of playing the game on richer structures, such as finite planes.
-Playing the game of \textsc{tic-tac-toe} on finite affine and projective planes has been studied previously.
-While the second player can usually force a draw, for small orders it is possible for the first player to win.
-In this regard, a computer proof that \textsc{tic-tac-toe} played on the affine plane of order 4 is a first player win has been claimed.
+Playing the game of \ttt{Tic-Tac-Toe} on finite affine and projective planes has been previously studied.
+While the second player can usually force a draw, for small orders the first player has a winning strategy.
+In this regard, a computer proof that \ttt{Tic-Tac-Toe} played on the affine plane of order 4 is a first player win has been claimed.
 In this note we use techniques from the theory of latin squares and transversal designs to give a human verifiable, explicit proof of this fact.

 \comment{ \keywords{} \msc{05C57 (Games on Graphs) 05B25 (Finite Geometry), 91A46 (Combinatorial Games), 51E15 (Finite Geometry: Affine and Projective Planes) } }